 If all this talk of white sand beaches and turquoise waters has you ready to pack your bags, keep reading because we’re going to explain how to plan your trip to the San Blas Islands.

 Visiting the San Blas Islands is a popular way to get from Panama to Colombia, or vice versa.
-This is typically done as a 4-day trip that will surely be a highlight of your travels in Central America.
+This is typically done as a 4-day trip that will surely be a highlight of your travels in Central America, and it’s certainly one of the best things to do in Panama.

 There are a 2 ways to visit the San Blas Islands: